 Common Factors in Motorcycle Accidents

 Motorcycle accidents can result from a broad range of factors.
 While most motorcycle crashes are the result of “cage” driver negligence, there are other causes that are sometimes to blame as well.
-At Rue & Ziffra Law Offices, we handle all types of motorcycle accident cases, including those involving:
+At Rue & Ziffra Law Offices, our motorcycle accident attorney can handle all types of motorcycle accident cases, including those involving:

 - Careless (Negligent) Driving – Common forms of careless (negligent) driving include: failing to look before turning, merging in front of (or into) approaching motorcycles, and running red lights and stop signs.